disler/diffbro/README.md

 ### Icebox

-[] Add summarybro flag that will create a short summary of the diff for the git commit message
+[] Add summarybro flag that will create a git commit message using the diffbro summary